binzhubz/binzhubz.github.io/_news/MOETier2-2025.md

 related_posts: false
 ---

-I am awarded a <a href="https://www.moe.gov.sg/">Singapore Ministry of Education Academic Research Fund Tier 2 (MOE AcRF Tier 2) grant</a> as Principal Investigator for my project “Self-Adaptive Planning with Environmental Awareness for Embodied Agents”, with total funding of SGD$959,166.
+I am awarded a <a href="https://www.moe.gov.sg/">Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 2 grant</a> as Principal Investigator for my project “Self-Adaptive Planning with Environmental Awareness for Embodied Agents”, with total funding of SGD$959,166.